YueLiPicasso/intro_ocaml/OCanren_exercises/JeepProblem/typeplay/README.md

  end
 ```

 It actually is a necessity to make `move` polymorphic.
-Since value
+Provided that value
-constructors (like `Forward`) of `move` have arguments, there is a
+constructors (like `Forward`) of `move` have arguments, and we need to
-need of moving the arguments between the logic domain and the functional
+transporting the arguments back-and-forth between the logic domain
-domain.
-Values in these domains have distinct types, so we must let
+and the functional domain, and that values in these domains have distinct types,
-value constructors to have polymorphic  argument type.
+ we must let  value constructors of `move` to have polymorphic  argument type.